dmckeone/cookiecutter-salt/README.rst

     $ pip install cookiecutter
     $ cookiecutter https://github.com/dmckeone/cookiecutter-salt.git

-You will be asked some basic information so that the salt bundle can be customized to your personal name.
+You will be asked some basic information so that the salt scripts can be tailored to your vendor name.

 Planned Features
 ----------------